Gregorys Coffee

 The company logo is designed to look like its founder, with two mugs for glasses and a full head of wavy-hair.

 History

 Gregorys Coffee was founded by Gregory Zamfotis in 2006, with its first location on Park Avenue and 24th Street in Manhattan.
 The company is a part of the third wave coffee or specialty coffee industry.

-The company's preferred brew method is the aeropress.
-The company opened their 24th shop in 2017.
+Gregorys Coffee has been a family-oriented business for many years, with Gregory's family having various levels of involvement across the business over time.

+As of 2025, the company currently operates 54 locations.

 Locations

-The company currently has cafés in Manhattan, New Jersey, Brooklyn, and Washington, D.C.
+The company currently has cafés in New York, New Jersey, Connecticut, Washington, D.C., Pennsylvania, Illinois, Washington, California, Minnesota, Florida, and Phoenix.

 In September 2016, Gregorys opened a roastery and commissary in Long Island City, Queens, New York.
-Later that year opened its first location outside of Manhattan, located on the Jersey City waterfront.

-In 2016, the company signed a 15-year lease at 16 Court Street, Brooklyn.
-This is the first in the borough.
+Later that year opened its first location outside of New York, located on the Jersey City waterfront.
+In the same year, the company signed a 15-year lease at 16 Court Street, Brooklyn, marking their first store in the borough.
 In 2017, Gregorys opened several coffee shops in Washington, D.C.

 In March 2020, Gregorys temporarily closed all 31 of their shops due to the coronavirus pandemic.

+In 2024, Gregorys entered a partnership with the Simon Property Group, expanding into new states and bringing its store count to 54.
+Gregorys officially opened its 50th store in November 2024, located at the Woodfield Mall in Schaumberg, IL.

+In 2025, Gregorys opened its first location in Central New Jersey in the Town of Old Bridge.
+Gregorys has plans to expand further in New Jersey, with two more stores contracted.